dss-extensions/dss_capi/README.md

 - [DSS Sharp](http://github.com/dss-extensions/dss_sharp/) is available for .NET/C#, also mimics the COM classes, but Windows-only at the moment.
 Soon it will be possible to use it via COM too.
 - [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible bastante with the COM classes.

-Version 0.10.7, based on OpenDSS revision 2963 (around version OpenDSS 9.1.3.4), with many extra/custom features.
+Version 0.12.0dev, based on OpenDSS revision 3363, with many extra/custom features.

-**This is the work-in-progress branch, which will become 0.12.0.**
+**This is the work-in-progress branch, which will become 0.12.0.
+For a specific version, check the Git tags.**

 While the main objective of COM compatibility has been reach, this is still a work-in-progress and is subject to changes.
 *Note that, while the interface with OpenDSS is stable (v7, classic version), the OpenDSS-PM (v8, actor-based parallel machine version) interface is experimental in our builds.* From version 0.10, the v8 interface is a lot more stable than in 0.9.8.
 Since version 0.10.5, the parallel-machine code from Version 8 is not built for binary releases anymore -- stay tuned for a future unified version.